Jawabiscuit/rez-cmake/README.md

 # Rez `cmake` package for Windows

 [Rez](https://github.com/AcademySoftwareFoundation/rez) package for Kitware's cmake utility.

-## Requirements 📦
+## :memo: Requirements

-- 🚧 At the time of writing, the rez experience on Windows while using `gitbash` as the default shell is still being tested.
+- :construction: At the time of writing, the rez experience on Windows while using `gitbash` as the default shell is still being tested.
 A [PR](https://github.com/AcademySoftwareFoundation/rez/pull/1364) exists that aims to improve it.

+### Soft Requirements

+__Windows__

 - [gitbash](https://gitforwindows.org/)
+    - If rez config `default_shell` is set to 'gitbash'

-## Building 🔨
+## :hammer: Building

 - Fork this repo
 - Download the [cmake](https://github.com/Kitware/CMake/releases/download/v3.17.0/cmake-3.17.0-win32-x86.zip) zip archive for Windows from the internet and place in `rel/`